rhdevs/rhapp/backend/README.md

 ++
-5. log management
+5. log management \n
-6. Caching
+6. Caching \n
 7. Getting Started (The end of the sem)